Not logged in (Log in | Register)

 This page lists Kurosawa’s movies on Blu-ray.
 It is primarily catering for the English speaking audience, and therefore mainly documents the releases available for an English-speaking audience.
 If you know of any non-English releases that should nevertheless be interesting to this audience, let me know!

-At the moment, the number of English-friendly Kurosawa releases on Blu-ray is not huge, although it is slowly climbing.
-This is in stark contrast to Japan, where most of Kurosawa’s movies have been made available on Blu-ray through the Masterworks Collection.
+In Japan, most of Kurosawa’s films have been made available on Blu-ray through the Masterworks Collection.
 In case you do not need English subtitles, you may consider purchasing the Masterworks box sets: Set 1, Set 2, Set 3.
 Each box set includes 7 movies, and the titles included are also available for purchase individually.

-You may also be interested in my list of Kurosawa DVDs.
+You may also be interested in our list of Kurosawa DVDs.

 Contents: